manish-pra/manish-pra.github.io/_pages/home.md

 Throughout my academic journey, I've had the privilege of working with the AMZ Driveless Team, leading us to victory in two world championships.
 From June 2020 to September 2021, I served as a Research Engineer in Sensor Fusion at FIXPOSITION AG, Zurich, Switzerland.

-I'm also dedicated to sharing knowledge, having served as a Teaching Assistant for courses in Probabilistic Artificial Intelligence, Model Predictive Control, and Autonomous Mobility on Demand: From Car to Fleet.
+I'm also dedicated to sharing knowledge, having served as a Teaching Assistant for courses in Probabilistic Artificial Intelligence, Model Predictive Control, and Autonomous Mobility on Demand: From Car to Fleet.</div>

 ## Publications